M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Experiment Details

 Our CASR task is performed under two paradigms.
 One paradigm is to form the biasing list for an utterance using target biasing words together with distractors that are randomly selected from all rare words, as a simulation of the real-world scenario \cite{Aleksic2015,Zhao2019,Pundak2018,Le2021a}.
 Our experiment uses 1000 distractors to form the biasing list for each utterance, and rare words are defined by removing the top 5k most frequent words from the vocabulary.
-Another approach is audio-visual CASR~\cite{Sun2022} which extracts the biasing list from visual information, such as OCR annotation.
+Another paradigm is audio-visual CASR~\cite{Sun2022} which extracts the biasing list from visual information, such as OCR annotation.

-The main structure of our model is an RNN-Transducer~\cite{Graves2012}, using the Conformer as the encoder, with an intermediate joint network of 320 dimensions.
-The Conformer has 15 blocks, 1024 hidden linear units, 4 attention heads, and 256 attention output dimensions.
-After that, a single layer of LSTM is performed.
 As for TCPGen, we use a 6-layer GCN~\cite{Kipf2017} for future information representation.
 Following the method proposed in ~\cite{Le2021}, the biasing lists are extracted by identifying words in the speech transcription of each utterance that also appears in the total rare words list, followed by the addition of plenty of distractors to simulate a real-life setting.
 The length of the biasing list is set to 500 during training and 1000 during inferencing.
 Model training lasts for 70 epochs, and the best 10 of the checkpoints are saved for model averaging.
 Our models are trained on 24GB 3090 RTX GPUs.

 Before model training, the rare word selection is first performed.
 Our speech corpus includes approximately 43k different words in total.
 We conduct a word frequency analysis on the training set, identifying words with a frequency ranking exceeding 5k as members of the total rare word set.
 The number of our rare word list is about 38k.
-We will release the model, code and the rare word list.